 If the police have been called, further interviewing should be left to them to carry out, as investigation of criminal activity is the responsibility of the police and not the school.
+As a court case may result from an incident, a written record should continue to be made of any events, actions, comments or conversations that take place.

 If necessary, (e.g. if a situation arises late on in the day) the pupil may be detained after the end of the school day.
 Parents must, of course, be informed as above.